BePo65/mat-image-grid/backlog.md

-- make aspect ratio more diverse by using (index mod 100) as base
 - update tests
 - make pig get image data from a paged data store not as an array with data of all images